TheAbhilash23/AbhilashSGBProject/README.md

 # AbhilashSGBProject

+<h1>Please go to "master branch" for the files.

 This repository contains a project on "Prediction of customer credit risk of South German Bank" whose problem statement and requirement was shared by iNeuron.ai .

 I have used PYTHON, HTML, CSS for webdevelopment, AI and ML modelling and Django and Django Rest Framework to carry out the tasks.